Dogs and Complaints

-- Micro-chipping of dogs and cats will be compulsory
+- Micro-chipping of dogs and cats is compulsory

-- De-sexing will be compulsory for all dogs and cats born after this date
+- De-sexing is compulsory for all dogs and cats born after 1 July 2018

 - Anyone who breeds or sells a dog or cat must register with the Dog and Cat Management Board as a breeder

 For more information please visit www.dogandcatboard.com.au

 How many dogs can I keep on my property?

 In a house, two dogs